docQodly/docs/docs/language/commands/webEvent.md

 #### Description

-`webEvent` <!-- REF #_command_.webEvent.Summary -->returns an object with information on a triggered event linked to a webform component<!-- END REF -->.
+`webEvent` <!-- REF #_command_.webEvent.Summary -->returns an object with information on a triggered event linked to a Page component<!-- END REF -->.

 The command must be called in the context of a web form handled by the Qodly web server.